 A hearing and tinnitus evaluation will be performed in person and a treatment plan established at this visit.
-Your audiologist will determine the pitch and loudness of your tinnitus and begin to give you strategies and tools to help you with your tinnitus.
+Your audiologist will determine the pitch and loudness of your tinnitus and begin to give you tinnitus therapy and tools to help you reduce ringing in your ears.

 #4 - Support Every Step of the Way

 Your audiologist will prescribe ongoing follow up appointments based on each individual’s unique circumstances.
 These follow up appointments may be in person or virtual based on the patient’s location and preferences.

 Schedule Your Tinnitus Assessment